All marketing has three core elements:

 Public relations is any attempt by a brand to maintain a favorable image for its audiences regardless of what might be happening.
-For example, when KFC experienced an embarrassing shortage of chicken in the U.K., it ran the above full-page ad in The Sun and Metro.
-The ad casts humor on the situation while providing a sincere apology to the chicken-deprived denizens of the U.K.

 Small businesses also need PR.
 For instance, how they communicate with their customers and their business partners following a data breach is important to their recovery as an organization.

 And PR doesn’t necessarily have to follow a disaster.
-Highlighting your charitable exploits in a blog post is an opportunity to earn some positive publicity.
+Highlighting your charitable undertakings in a blog post is an opportunity to earn some positive publicity.
 So is attending local events in the community and publishing a press release when your brand is recognized by an industry magazine.

 Anything you can do (within your means) to earn positive media attention will ultimately help your brand.
 In this way, PR is really brand marketing, as it’s focused solely on the awareness, credibility and reach of the brand.

-Last but not least, event marketing is all the marketing and promotion efforts you take before, during and after an event.
+Event marketing is all the marketing and promotion efforts you take before, during and after an event.

-Start by creating a landing page for that event, and promoting it on your blog, through social media channels and via email.
+Start by creating a landing page for that event and promoting it on your blog, through social media channels, and via email.